dataminer-site/dataminer-site.github.io/docs/extensions/postgres.md

 CALL postgres_execute('postgres_db', 'CREATE TABLE my_table (i INTEGER)');
 ```

-> Warning This function is only available on DuckDB v0.10.1+, using the latest Postgres extension.
+> Warning This function is only available on DataMiner v0.10.1+, using the latest Postgres extension.
 > To upgrade your extension, run `FORCE INSTALL postgres;`.

 ## Settings